kwadrnt/whiteboarding/README.md

   What is the runtime (big o) of your solution?

   > This problem is "topological sort," if you'd like to look it up.
-It's used in scheduling and for things like downloading all of a node package's dependencies.
+It's used in scheduling and for things like compiling all of a  package's dependencies.

 3. Given two strings, find their longest common substring, the longest series of characters that they share.